 When it comes to mattress materials, memory foam is popular with people looking to ease aches and pains during sleep.
 It’s designed to contour to your body and provide a ‘body hug’ feel that many people find comforting.
 Some people find memory foam quite claustrophobic though, so these beds certainly aren’t for everyone.

 Our best mattress guide features several memory foam models from leading brands such as Nectar Sleep and Cocoon by Sealy.
-For 2022, we’ve crowned the Nectar the best memory foam mattress overall because it’s comfortable, breathable and excellent value for money.
+We’ve crowned the Nectar the best memory foam mattress overall because it’s comfortable, breathable and excellent value for money.

 So if you’re thinking of getting one of these beds and you want to know what a memory foam mattress is, how they’re made, and what they’re like to sleep on, read on now for our expert insight.